CHOREOGRAPHY

 What I was confronted the most and still cannot get used to in Wroclaw are distances.
 In some cases they are extremely small, so small, that it drives me crazy.
 Narrow roads, streets with many turns, one wrong move and it is easy to get under the tram in the city center.
 The price of every wrong tiny body movement can be so high.
 Distances are linked to directions, the city is a labyrinth, trap, sometimes only two steps are needed to turn left or right, while I go strait 100 meters and miss needed turn, so despite of small size, I make several circles before I get to the needed point.

-In 2021 I decided to make a fotosession in Wroclaw and selected for it Marysya Myanovska, a Ukrainian photographer from Kyiv, also living in Krakow.
-I rented a studio in Old Washhouse (Stara Pralnia) - one of many former industrial objects in Wroclaw, renovated into lofts.
+Stara Pralna - one of many former industrial objects in Wroclaw, renovated into lofts.
 Old Washhouse at Krakowska street was designed by Wilhelm Kelling as Chemical and Coloring Washhouse (Farberei Chemische Waschanstalt Gross-Wascherei W. Kelling Breslau) in 1899 and continued his design of Chemical and Coloring Washhouse in Bautzen in 1862.
-What attracted me in Marysia’s portfolio is that she is mostly focused on a body in its movements in her work, together we tried to find certain positions and moves that at the same time are suitable to my body and the space of the industrial building.
+Marysia’s approach is focused on the body in its movements; together we tried to find certain positions and moves that at the same time are suitable to my body and the space of the former industrial building.